 Have More Questions?
 We’ve Got Answers

-How exactly does spray foam insulation stop mold from growing?
+How exactly does Residential spray foam insulation stop mold from growing?

-It prevents the main ingredient: moisture.
-By sealing off air leaks and creating a moisture-resistant layer, spray foam stops humid air and condensation cutting off what mold needs to grow.
+It stops mold at the source—moisture.
+By sealing air leaks and forming a moisture-resistant barrier, spray foam keeps out humid air and condensation, making it hard for mold to grow.

-Can spray foam be used to fix existing mold problems?
+Can Residential spray foam be used to fix existing mold problems?

 Does spray foam replace the need for a dehumidifier?